 Most hazard perception clips include just one scoring hazard, one clip includes two scoring hazards.

-Between 5 and 1 points are awarded for a scoring hazard, depending on how quickly after the hazard become apparent that you touch the screen to indicate you've seen the hazard.
+Between 5 and 1 points are awarded for each scoring hazard, depending on how quickly after the hazard become apparent that you touch the screen (or clicked the mouse on the video) to indicate you've seen the hazard.

 Each time you touch the screen a small red flag will appear along the bottom of the app's screen, the width of the screen represents the full time line of the clip: